 Comprehensive income (loss) is comprised of net loss and other comprehensive loss.
-For the years ended December 31, 2015 and 2016 comprehensive loss equals net loss.
+For the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017 comprehensive loss equals net loss.

 Net loss per share